j2labs/cerealization/README.md

     $ pip install -I -r ./py.reqs

 And maybe you still gotta install Node.js.
-They can describe how thats done better than myself: [Installing Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
+They can describe how that's done better than myself: [Installing Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)

 You ready to git it done right good?!